athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Gatewalkers/Ocluai.md

     desc: "`pf2:1` Talon +10 ()\n__Damage__  3d4 + 3 slashing"

   - name: "Corner of the Eye"
-    desc: "`pf2:2` (illusion,mental,primal,visual) The ocluai creates a wave of disturbing illusory images in a 10-foot burst centered on a point within 60 feet.
+    desc: "`pf2:2` (illusion,mental,primal,visual) The ocluai creates a wave of disturbing illusory images in a @Template[burst|distance:10] centered on a point within 60 feet.
 Any creature caught in this burst takes 3d6 mental (DC 20 Will check) as their peripheral vision churns with terrifying visions of worm-eaten corpses and monsters ready to pounce."

 ```